pj/typemagic/packages/graphql/README.md

 ## Core
 - [ ] enums for input.
-- [ ] enum values with description and deprecationReason.
 - [ ] force union names to be narrower than strings.

 ## Client and helpers
 - [ ] Helper functions for checking types outside using schema.
-- [ ] Graphql query generation
 - [ ] Fragments for querying

 ## Documentation